BELLA-RadiationSimulations/GRAPPA/README.md

 **Notes**:
  - The `Geant4Config.cmake` file of the G4 installation should be specified via the `DGeant4_DIR` flag.
 (Typically, it can be found in `${G4_base_install_dir}/lib/Geant4-version`. **Following the G4 instruction guide, it is actually located in: **`${G4_base_install_dir}/share/Geant4/geant4make/`)
- - Installation location of GRAPPA can be specified via the flag `CMAKE_INSTALL_PREFIX`.
-The default location is the `bin` directory of the source code folder.
+- The default installation directory is system-dependent.
+Please specify the installation directory via the flag `CMAKE_INSTALL_PREFIX` or make sure you have the necessary privileges to install it in a system folder.
+The example build command, as shown before, installs GRAPPA in the `bin` directory of the source code folder.

 ---